 “Riding In Cars With Boys” is emotional, funny, devastating, and heartwarming- all in one.
 The little boy in the film will have you thinking when your little one will come out, especially when he delivers the line “You look beautiful, Mommy”.
 You can even read the book of the same name to get a better understanding of the story.

-“Juno” took the world by storm when its release in 2007.
+“Juno” took the world by storm when it was released in 2007.
 It covers all the problems faced by pregnant teenage mothers.
-For instance- Juno doesn’t get asked to for the prom, sees people whispering about her, yet stands out with her pregnancy bump on the canvass.
+For instance- Juno doesn’t get asked to the prom, sees people whispering about her, yet stands out with her pregnancy bump on the canvas.
 Michael Cera and Ellen Page give killer performances in this coming-of-age film.
 We even loved the dialogues and of course, Juno’s wit and sarcasm.
 We were literally rooting for her while watching the movie.
 You will laugh, cry and watch the movie over and over again.

 “Knocked Up” is one of the great movies on pregnancy to watch when you are looking for the humorous side of pregnancy.
 Ben Stone, a fun loving boy, was on cloud nine after a one night with a super-hot girl played by Katherine Heigl, until she calls him after a few days only to let him know that she is pregnant!
 While deciding to keep the baby was quite easy for Alison, figuring out whether Ben is ready to be a father was tough.

 “Knocked up” will leave you in splits as you follow this unlikely couple as they adjust to their new lives.
 From projecting morning sickness to figuring out that your partner has not read the entire baby book, no part of the pregnancy is left untouched in this movie.
 Just a word of warning, the movie has an incredibly graphic birth-giving scene at the end that can make you cringe.